Stay tuned for upcoming events.

-Balancing Teaching and Research in STEM (WISE and CETL Workshop) - November 25, 2013
+Balancing Teaching and Research in STEM (WISE@OU and CETL Workshop) - November 25, 2013

-- This event discussed balancing teaching and research in STEM.
+- This event was a discussion of balancing teaching and research in STEM.
 Experienced faculty members shared their tips and WISE@OU shared university resources that can assist faculty members.
-Attendees included both tenured and untenured faculty.
+Attendees included both tenured and nontenured faculty.
 You can find a recording of this session at the CETL e-Space page.

 "Retaining Women in STEM Fields" Webinar - November 4, 2013

 - WISE@OU hosted a viewing of the "Retaining Women in STEM Fields" webinar, sponsored by Inside Higher Ed and the Association of American Colleges and Universities.
 The webinar's speaker is Joan C. Williams, Distinguished Professor of Law and the founding director of the Center for WorkLife Law at the University of California Hastings College of the Law.
 The webinar explores why women faculty leave science programs and what departments, colleges, and universities can do about it.
 A recording of the webinar and presentations slides can be found on the Inside Higher Ed website at:

 Working with a Grant Officer - October 22, 2013

 - WISE@OU hosted OU grant officer Bonnie Kwit for a lunchtime question and answer session with recently hired STEM faculty.
 Notes on working with a grant officer, including helpful tips for preparing your grant application, can be found here.

 Mentoring in the STEM Fields (WISE@OU and CETL Workshop) — October 9, 2013